 Divorce can be the most trying period in a man’s life.
-Cordell & Cordell, a domestic law firm that fights for fathers rights in Tennessee, hopes to make it easier for you and your children.
-Our Tennessee divorce attorneys focus entirely on men’s divorce, child custody, paternity, modification, and other family law issues.
+Cordell & Cordell, a domestic law firm that fights for fathers’ rights in Tennessee, hopes to make it easier for you and your children.

-Cordell & Cordell offers legal representation throughout the state with offices in Chattanooga, Franklin, Gallatin, Knoxville, Memphis, Murfreesboro and Nashville.
-Our divorce attorneys are committed to delivering the best result possible, and we fight to be a partner men can count on.
+Cordell & Cordell offers legal representation throughout the state with offices in Chattanooga, Franklin, Knoxville, Memphis, Murfreesboro and Nashville.
+Our divorce attorneys are committed to delivering first-class service, and we fight to be a partner men can count on.

 - Habitual drunkenness or abuse of narcotic drugs;